-Legal advice may not be the first thing you seek when thinking about embarking on fertility treatment, but it’s a good idea.
+It's best to get legal advice if you're thinking about fertility treatment.
 If you are a same-sex couple, a single parent or are conceiving using a donor, or even considering being a donor, the legal processes can be complicated.

-It’s good to speak to a specialist fertility lawyer on areas such as: consent to treatment, parental rights, freezing your eggs or sperm and preconception agreements.
-These issues can have a significant impact on the child and intended parents.
+It’s good to speak to a specialist fertility lawyer about the complex and sensitive issues that can have a significant impact on the child and intended parents.
+Areas to cover include:

 You may choose to enter into fertility treatment with a friend; this is often referred to as ‘known donation’.
-Often there are many issues that arise with known donation, so it is useful to create a co-parenting agreement to help you discuss and agree upon issues before the child is born.
-A co-parenting agreement will usually cover issues such as:
+Often there are many issues that arise with known donation, so it is useful to create a co-parenting agreement to help you discuss and agree upon issues relating to the child, before the child is born.

 Before any treatment can take place, you must first give your consent to ensure your eggs, sperm and embryos are used in the way you want them to be.
 You may need to give consent to: